Skip to navigation Skip to content Skip to subnav

 (h) If the administrative reviewer accepts the Department’s substantiation determination, a Registry record shall be made immediately.
 If the reviewer rejects the Department’s substantiation determination, no Registry record shall be made.

-(i) Within seven days of the decision to reject or accept or to place the substantiation on hold in accordance with subsection (g) of this section, the administrative reviewer shall provide notice to the person of his or her decision.
+(i) Within seven days after the decision to reject, accept, or to place the substantiation on hold in accordance with subsection (g) of this section, the administrative reviewer shall provide notice to the person of the reviewer’s decision to the most recent address provided by the person.
 If the administrative reviewer accepts the Department’s substantiation, the notice shall advise the person of the right to appeal the administrative reviewer’s decision to the human services board in accordance with section 4916b of this title.

 (j) Persons whose names were placed on the Registry on or after January 1, 1992 but prior to September 1, 2007 shall be entitled to an opportunity to seek an administrative review to challenge the substantiation.